PL97/TTL/index.md

 </div>

 Figure 2 depicts the performance of CA and CB using ROC and PRC metric respectively.
 As PRC takes into account the precision, it is able to separate CA and CB by a large margin and give a clear indication which is the better classifier under the example imbalanced classification problem.
-Indeed, one of the main reasons that our paper draws conclusions that challenge the previous work [Transfusion](https://ai.googleblog.com/2019/12/understanding-transfer-learning-for.html) is that they only evaluate their models with ROC curve, whereas we evalute our models with both ROC and PRC curves,
+Indeed, one of the main reasons that our paper draws conclusions that challenge the previous work [Transfusion](https://ai.googleblog.com/2019/12/understanding-transfer-learning-for.html) is that they only evaluate their models with ROC curve, whereas we evalute our models with both ROC and PRC curves.

+## Transfer Learning (TL) v.s.
+Random Initialization (RI)

+We compare TL and RI on deep networks (DenseNet121, ResNet50, as both are popular choices in Medical Imaging Classification tasks) and shallow networks (CBR families as introduced in [Transfusion](https://ai.googleblog.com/2019/12/understanding-transfer-learning-for.html)).
+We choose the public dataset [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/) as the data-rich regime, since the whole dataset consists of 224,316 chest radiographs, much more than typicle medical datasets that are maintained in local hospitals/institutions; we simulate the data-poor regime with our [local COVID dataset obtained from M Health Fairview, Minnesota](https://www.medrxiv.org/content/10.1101/2021.06.04.21258316v1) (the smallest subset consists of only 88 positives and 1451 negatives), whose size is more commonly seen in real-life practice.

+We find from our experiment that:

+  1. Under data-rich regime:

+  2. Under data-poor regime:

+## Truncated Transfer Learning

+## Discussion

+## Acknowledgements

 ### Markdown